Cinnamon and Kale

 For this recipe, I experimented with roasting both soaked and unsoaked pumpkin seeds.
 For me, the unsoaked seeds were a clear winner.
 I think that was partly because they are easier to dry and so they went crisper in the oven.
 The pumpkin seeds that were soaked ended up chewier, even after cooking for much longer.

 Tiny though they are, pumpkin seeds are very nutritious.
-Unshelled pumpkin seeds are a great source of fibre, which benefits your digestion and heart health.
+Unshelled pumpkin seeds are a great source of fibre.
 (The green pumpkin seeds that you can buy are usually shelled - they do contain some fibre, but much lower amounts).
 Pumpkin seeds are also high in important minerals such as zinc, magnesium and iron.
 They also contain a number of antioxidants which can help to reduce inflammation.
 See here for more info about the health benefits of pumpkin seeds.

 If you haven't already used the pumpkin flesh, you might like to try this easy pumpkin soup recipe.
 And if you enjoy savoury roast pumpkin seeds, you might also like this roast chickpea recipe.